miztiik/aws-real-time-use-cases/templates/interview_topics.md

    > I use _Bash, PyCharm, StackOverflow_ etc.,
    > I use Jenkins

-1. Most challenging experience
+1. Most challenging experience & What did you to do to overcome it?

+   > _Examples:_
+   > I setup up a small PoC to learn about the new tech to learn it in depth
+   > I enrolled for an online course to learn more

-1. Lessons Learnt
+1) Lessons Learnt
    - I wish, I knew this before i started doing `x-technology`

 ## Share your tips, solutions, power-tools